iantavarez/PortfolioProjects/README.md

 Hello!
-My name is Ian Tavarez and I am a recent graduate from UC Santa Barbara with a degree in Economics and a passion for data!
-I've always been fascinated by numbers and statistics ever since I was a kid trying to memorize what basketball players averaged.
-My curiosity and studies in Economics helped develop my ability to think critically and solve problems.
-Taking Econometrics and other classes in the statistics department strengthened these skills and truly awakened my love for data.
+My name is Ian Tavarez, and I am a recent graduate from UC Santa Barbara with a degree in Economics and a passion for data.
+My fascination with numbers and statistics began in childhood, as I tracked basketball player averages.
+This early interest evolved into a love for data analysis and problem-solving through my studies in Economics.
+Courses in Econometrics and statistics sharpened my analytical skills and solidified my enthusiasm for data.
+Now, I am eager to apply my knowledge in real-world scenarios and embark on a career in data analysis.
+In my free time, I enjoy playing chess and guitar, and I remain an avid NBA fan.
+I look forward to leveraging my skills and passion to contribute to innovative data-driven projects.

 #### Technical Skills: Python, SQL, R, Excel